-Macarthur Minerals Limited is an Australian public company listed in Canada on the TSX Venture Exchange ("TSX-V") (symbol: MMS) and OTC marketplace OTCQB (symbol: MMSDF).
+Macarthur Minerals Limited (the "Company" or "Macarthur Minerals") is an Australian public company and is quoted on the Official List of the TSX Venture Exchange ("TSX-V") (symbol: MMS) and following a successful Initial Public Offering (IPO) to Retail and Institutional Investors, the Company achieved listing on the Australian Securities Exchange ("ASX") (symbol: MIO) on December 6, 2019.
+The Company is incorporated in Australia and registered in Queensland.
 Macarthur Minerals has three iron ore projects in the Yilgarn region of Western Australia.
 The Company has also established multiple project areas in the Pilbara, Western Australia for conglomerate gold, hard rock greenstone gold and hard rock lithium.
-In addition, Macarthur Minerals has significant lithium brine interests in the Railroad Valley, Nevada, USA.
+In addition, Macarthur Minerals has lithium brine interests in the Railroad Valley, Nevada, USA.